 It may be tempting to keep your finger on the trigger and pretend you are one of the good guys just waiting for the baddie right around the corner.
 While it may look cool on the big screen, keeping your finger on the trigger, especially with new users, can increase the risk of an accidental discharge.
 Only put your finger on the trigger when you are absolutely sure you are ready to shoot, otherwise always keep your finger off the trigger until you have assessed your target and are ready to fire.

 Treat All Guns As If They Are Loaded

 This is one of the big ones, if not the most important rule to live by.
 It is a matter of life or death that you never assume a gun is unloaded, even if you think you remember unloading it the last time you used it.
 There is no room for error when handling a firearm and ammunition.
-Even experienced users can get sloppy with safe gun handling practices such as making sure your guns are cleared after every use.
+Even experienced users can get sloppy with safe gun handling practices such as making sure their guns are cleared after every use.

 Be Aware Of Your Target And What Is Behind It

 In target practice or when hunting, for instance, you want to have a full view and be completely sure where you are pointing your gun and what lies beyond your target.
 If you are unsure of your target, do not point at it or shoot.
 In addition, you must always have great situational awareness to see what is beyond the target since the bullet can fly through it for long distances.
 Always check that there are no people near your target.